OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 Search on Github for [issues with the "SpringCleaning" label](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning).

 Fork, refactor and create a Pull Request from your Head to the Base of the Parent repository.

+**Need a Playground?**
+* Would you like to see a sample Better Code Hub report with the proposed refactoring candidates?
+* Fancy doing some practice refactoring first?
+* Here's a repo just for that: [Playground](https://github.com/OpenSourceSpringCleaning/Playground)

 # How do I know my contribution will be accepted?